CodingCellist/idris2-dsa-gen/README.md

       reflection, meaning that there are no guarantees that the resulting Idris is valid.
 I have taken _extreme_ care in crafting these magic strings, but there may be issues (please let me know if so!).
+  - As an indirect consequence of the previous limitation, the top-level dependent state functions which are generated for dependent edges (and their friends) are not aware of whether they should be taking any additional arguments (other than the current state).
+This was not a problem when generating them as inline lambda-`case` expressions, since implicit arguments would then either be in scope elsewhere in the constructor, or Idris would automatically generalise them.
+However, that is not the case for top-level functions; an unknown argument is an error, not a compiler-inserted implicit argument (which is fair enough).
+Doing this properly -- detecting the necessary arguments etc. -- would probably be quite annoying/difficult, so it has not been implemented.
   - Edge names are assumed to be correct and unique (except for dependent edges, where they are expected to match).
 It is the programmer's/diagram-drawer's responsibility to make sure this is true.